What is a 1263L Tax Code? 1236L Explained

-A 1263L tax code means that your tax free personal allowance is £12630 in that tax year which means you can earn slightly more in comparison to the £12570 PA before needing to pay income tax.
+A 1263L tax code means that your tax free personal allowance is worth £12,630 in that tax year.

 Typically to calculate your tax free personal allowance you need to multiply the tax code number by 10.